muchirijane/learning-code-through-github-repos/README.md

 - [React Native Learnings Resources ](https://github.com/shubhnik/react-native-learning-resources) - A dedicated repository for learning React Native, packed with valuable resources to accelerate your journey.

+### Data structures and Algorithms Repos

+#### Python
+- [Pythonic Data Structures and Algorithms ](https://github.com/keon/algorithms) - Minimal and clean example implementations of data structures and algorithms in Python 3.

+### Javascript
+- [Pretty algorithms](https://github.com/jiayihu/pretty-algorithms) - Common useful algorithms written in modern, pretty and easy-to-understand Javascript along with real-world usage examples.
+Implementations are in standard ES6 Javascript with the addition of Typescript type annotations for better clarity.All the algorithms are also tested using Jest with the help of custom beautiful snapshots.

 ### How to contribute

 All the contributions to add useful Github repositories with important and useful resources are welcomed.
 Please read the [Contribution guidelines for steps to take](https://github.com/muchirijane/learning-code-through-github-repos/blob/main/CONTRIBUTING.md) to accomplish a successful Pull request.